iron-io/iron_mq_php/README.md

 * `push_type`: Either `multicast` to push to all subscribers or `unicast` to push to one and only one subscriber.
 Default is `multicast`.
 * `retries`: How many times to retry on failure.
 Default is 3.
 Maximum is 100.
 * `retries_delay`: Delay between each retry in seconds.
 Default is 60.
+* `error_queue`: The name of another queue where information about messages that can't be delivered after retrying retries number of times will be placed.
+Pass in an empty string to disable error queues.
+Default is disabled. see: [http://dev.iron.io/mq/reference/push_queues/#error_queues](http://dev.iron.io/mq/reference/push_queues/#error_queues)

 --